position Offensive Coordinator / Tight Ends Coach

 Following the 2010 season, Wilson was named Indiana’s head coach.
 His tenure was not only an exciting offensive era for IU, but it also featured an average of 21 academic all-Big Ten players each year and was the second-longest tenure for an IU coach in the last 20 years, or since Bill Mallory’s 13-year run between 1984 and 1996.

-Student-athletes, particularly running backs and quarterbacks, thrived under Wilson and the accomplishments of many of them are listed throughout the NCAA records pages and various conference media guides.
+Student-athletes have thrived under Wilson wherever he has coached, and the accomplishments of many of them are listed throughout the NCAA records pages and various conference media guides.
 Of note:

 Wilson, a winner of the Frank Broyles Award in 2008 as the nation’s top assistant coach and twice a finalist, coached four first-round draft picks at Oklahoma – Bradford, Peterson, Trent Williams and Jermaine Gresham – and 23 of his Hoosiers moved on to the NFL.